orstavik/JoiEvents/docs/6_TouchGestures/Problem6_TapDance.md

 This is going to be so much fun!

 But.
 There is one little problem we must fix first.
-And that is the conflict between your app's custom interpretation of the your custom gesture and the browsers' builtin interpretation of native touch gestures such as drag-to-scroll and double-tap-to-zoom.
+And that is the conflict between your app's custom interpretation of your custom gesture and the browsers' builtin interpretation of native touch gestures such as drag-to-scroll and double-tap-to-zoom.
 More precisely, your problem is:
 **how do I control the native touch-based gestures during